 As enterprises grow over reliance on Excel spreadsheets, especially for planning, operational and financial controls becomes problematic.

-Microsoft’s Excel will celebrate its 40th Anniversary in 2025.
-It’s still used by many $-billion businesses and for the majority of startups and small businesses, Excel is successfully used to meet their day-to-day operational management needs.
-It is undoubtedly a powerful and versatile tool that can be used for many purposes, especially for collecting and analysing relatively small data sets.
+Microsoft's Excel will celebrate its 40th Anniversary in 2025.
+It's still used by many $-billion businesses and for the majority of startups and small businesses, Excel is successfully used to meet their day-to-day operational management needs by business owners.
+It is undoubtedly a powerful tool that can be used for many purposes on a daily basis, especially for collecting and analysing relatively small data sets.
 For buyers, sellers and carriers, simple data-tables are very useful information capture and communication tools and commonly used across many industries.
 For small and localised functional teams, spreadsheet based modelling and reporting are the most popular management tools.

 A study by the University of Hawaii found that “errors in spreadsheets are pandemic.”
 The study declared, “In general, errors seem to occur in a few percent of all cells, meaning that for large spreadsheets, the issue is how many errors there are, not whether an error exists.”
 Since the average spreadsheet contains thousands of information-bearing cells, a “few percent” may translate into dozens of errors.